Singing Without Fear. The Causes and Cures

 Let's take a look at a few main causes of fear:

 - You experience anxiety as a result of your fear-provoking thoughts.
 Your feelings and emotions are produced by your thoughts.
 If you believe you're going to have difficulty, you will become frightened.
+Overcome these negative thoughts by proving them wrong.
+Face your fear, one-by-one, and watch them disappear.

 - Since the brain can only focus attention on one complex mental task at a time, the more you focus on assessing your anxiety, the more the task you are performing will be interfered with and interrupted.

-How To Control Fear
+Five Ways To Control Fear

 Learning to recognize your fear and the causes of fear is one of the first steps in learning to control it.

-- Your prediction about how well you think you will perform, determines your failure or doom.
+- Your prediction about how well you think you will perform determines your failure or doom.
 The more you predict failure, the more fear you will experience.

 - Your evaluation of the importance of the consequences of performing determines the level of fear you experience.